nytrist/baseliner-api-archive/README.md

-# Baseliner Japan API
+# Baseliner API Dev

- ##v0.9

 ## Description
-Baseliner API for Japan Set up
+Baseliner API
 This project is implemented using Flask, and is a REST API for the Baseliner Project

 Baseliner Dev: